COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 There will be no self-service of food or beverage at the market.
 Food and beverages will be served to attendees by MHC staff utilizing the appropriate PPE and staff, vendors, contractors, and attendees will only be allowed to eat and drink on-site in designated seating areas.
 Social distancing must be maintained in designated seating areas and will be communicated with the appropriate signage.

 Communication and Training

 Northstar has reviewed and incorporated the industry guidance applicable to our business provided by the state of Minnesota for the development of this plan.
 This COVID-19 Preparedness Plan was communicated to all Northstar staff, vendors, and contractors virtually via email and video conference calling.
 Documentation will be kept on file indicating that staff, vendors, and contractors have read, understand, and agree to abide by the procedures described plan.
 Additional communication and training with employees, partners, and contracted workers will be ongoing prior to the market.

 Signage outlining and reinforcing the guidelines described in this plan will be displayed throughout the venue for staff, contracted employees, and attendees beginning on January 23rd, 2021 and at each market thereafter.
 Signage will include guidance on social distancing, required hygiene practices, signs and symptoms of COVID-19, and mandatory face coverings.
-Staff and attendees will be advised not to enter the venue if they are experiencing symptoms of COVID-19, have contracted COVID-19, or believe that they may have been exposed to COVID-19 in the past two weeks; this will be communicated via signage at the venue entrance as well as through written communication prior to the event.
+Staff and attendees will be advised not to enter the venue if they are experiencing symptoms of COVID-19; this will be communicated via signage at the venue entrance as well as through written communication prior to the event.
 Northstar managers are in close contact with the Minnesota Department of Health and will closely monitor operations.
 Additionally, Northstar managers will update the plan and signage as necessary to remain in compliance with any new federal, state, or local laws and guidance.

 This COVID-19 Preparedness Plan has been certified by Michelle Sung, Project Manager and COVID-19 Plan Administrator and Stephanie Siegel, Director of Operations.
 Northstar’s plan, in addition to partners’ plans, are available for review on Northstar’s website, or at the Registration Desk during the market.

 Director of Operations